fbpx

 Region-wide: Christmas Eve celebrations

-Many churchgoers in Latin America attend a late supper and Mass on Christmas Eve.
-In some ways, Noche Buena is an even bigger celebration than Christmas Day itself.
+Many churchgoers in South America attend a late supper and misa on Christmas Eve (midnight mass).
+In some ways, Noche Buena is an even bigger celebration than Christmas Day.

 Argentina: Hanukkah in Buenos Aires and beyond

-Argentina is home to a Jewish community of about 250,000, making it the largest in Latin America and sixth-largest in the world.
+Argentina is home to a Jewish community of about 250,000, making it the largest in South America and the sixth-largest in the world.

-The eight days of Hanukkah are an important time to celebrate the re-dedication of the Second Temple in Jerusalem during the second century B.C.
+The eight days of Hanukkah are an important time to celebrate the re-dedication of the Second Temple in Jerusalem, which occurred during the second century B.C.
 Jewish synagogues and communities celebrate this sacred occasion with many festivities.

 These include: